mantidproject/mantid/docs/source/release/v4.0.0/indirect_inelastic.rst

 Bugfixes
 ########
-- A bug where the output reduced files had large file sizes depending on the size of the batch being reduced from the :ref:`ISISIndirectEnergyTransfer <algm-ISISIndirectEnergyTransfer>` algorithm on the ISISEnergyTransfer has been fixed.
+- A bug where the output reduced files had large file sizes depending on the size of the batch being reduced from the :ref:`ISISIndirectEnergyTransfer <algm-ISISIndirectEnergyTransfer>` algorithm on the ISISEnergyTransfer interface has been fixed.
 The :ref:`ISISIndirectEnergyTransferWrapper <algm-ISISIndirectEnergyTransferWrapper>` algorithm should be used instead in order to avoid these large file sizes.
 - A bug where using a cropped calibration file (from a previous run) on the ISISEnergyTransfer interface would cause an